twistedPan/Generative_Computer_Graphics/mic_Input_Handler/README.txt

-Here the first version of the mic input handler :meow_party: index.html => for first User input, so chrome doesn't gets sad audio.html => main html file for your sketches mic_Input_Analyzer.js => gathers input and creates output how to access output? => window.soundValues
+Here the first version of the mic input handler

+index.html => for first User input, so chrome doesn't gets sad

+audio.html => main html file for your sketches

+mic_Input_Analyzer.js => gathers input and creates output

+how to access output? => window.soundValues

 soundValues.spectrum = Returns an array of amplitude values (between 0 and 255) across the frequency spectrum.